nhsconnect/gpconnect/pages/accessrecord_documents/foundations_use_case_find_a_patient.md

 Provider systems:

-- SHALL return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more request fields are corrupt or a specific business rule/constraint is breached
+- **SHALL** return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more request fields are corrupt or a specific business rule/constraint is breached

 For example, the:

-- business identifier `[system]` is not recognised/supported by the Provider system
+- business identifier `[system]` is not recognised/supported by the provider system
-- business identifier fails structural validation checks (that is, not enough digits to be a valid NHS number)
+- business identifier fails structural validation checks (that is, not enough digits to be a valid NHS Number)

 {% include important.html content="Failure to find a record with the supplied business identifier is not considered an error condition." %}